 The Crooked River Light, also known as the Carrabelle Light, was built in 1895 to replace the Dog Island Light on Dog Island, which had been destroyed in 1875 by a hurricane.
 The location on the mainland allowed the light to serve as the rear range light for the channel to the west of Dog Island, used by ships in the lumber trade.
 The lightstation grounds originally included a house for both the Keeper and the Assistant Keeper, and several outbuildings.
-At first the lighthouse was painted metallic brown, then the lower half was painted white, and finally the present daymark of the upper half red and the lower half white was chosen.
+At first the lighthouse was painted solid dark red except for the black lantern room.
+Later (at then end of 1901) the lower half was painted white to offset it from the surrounding pine forest.
+This is the same daymark seen on the lighthouse today - the lower half white, the upper half red and a black lantern room.
 After being electrified in 1933, the lighthouse was automated and unmanned in 1952.
 In 1964 the two houses and all outbuildings were sold and removed from the site.
 The original 4th Order lens was removed by the Coast Guard in 1976, due to mercury leakage in the float container.
 The lens was replaced by a modern optic and this beacon remained in operation until the lighthouse was decommissioned.

 In 1995, the Crooked River Lighthouse was decommissioned by the U.S. Coast Guard which four years later, despite its inclusion on the National Register of Historic Places, had plans to surplus the lighthouse and auction it off to the highest bidder.
 It was at this time that the Carrabelle Lighthouse Association (CLA) was formed by a dedicated group of local citizens with the goal of preserving, restoring, and opening the lighthouse to the public.
 In August 2001 the CLA, in conjunction with the City of Carrabelle, was successful in having the Lighthouse deeded to the City through the Federal Lands to Parks program.
 Since that time the CLA and City officials have worked to obtain funding for the restoration of this historic treasure of Florida's "Forgotten Coast."
 The CLA's members are devoted to the worthy cause of restoring this small piece of maritime history.
 Through its efforts, the CLA has also received funds from the Florida Lighthouse Association, a Florida Communities Trust Land Grant, a Florida Communities Trust Restoration grant, and the Florida Legislature.
 These funds have been put toward restoration of the lighthouse and improvements to the land surrounding the lighthouse.
 An acrylic replica of the original glass Fresnel lens was installed and the lighthouse serves as an aid to navigation once again.